 As a Catholic school within the Diocese of Shrewsbury, faith is part of the school’s everyday identity rather than a bolt-on.
 The most recent denominational (section 48) inspection is recorded as having taken place in November 2022, with the next due before November 2027.

 For a primary school, the headline measure parents usually start with is the combined expected standard in reading, writing and mathematics at Key Stage 2.
-In 2024, 69% reached that expected standard, above the England average of 62%.
-At the higher standard, 15.33% reached greater depth across reading, writing and mathematics, compared to 8% across England.
+In the 2025 dataset, 60% reached that expected standard.
+At the higher standard, 10% reached greater depth across reading, writing and mathematics.

 Scaled scores provide another lens on consistency.
-In 2024, reading was 104, mathematics 103, and grammar, punctuation and spelling 103, with a combined total score of 310.
+In the 2025 dataset, reading was 105, mathematics 103, and grammar, punctuation and spelling 104, with a combined total score of 312.

-FindMySchool’s England ranking for primary outcomes places the school at 10,838th in England and 33rd in Wirral (FindMySchool ranking, based on official data).
-The England percentile value supplied (0.715) corresponds to below England average in that ranking system.
-The practical implication for parents is that, while the combined expected standard result is above the England average, the school’s overall positioning in the composite ranking is more mixed, and it is worth reading the detail rather than relying on a single headline.
+FindMySchool's England ranking for primary outcomes places the school at 7,992nd in England and 23rd in Wirral (FindMySchool ranking, based on official data).
+The practical implication for parents is that the school sits around the middle of the national distribution overall, so it is worth reading the granular results rather than relying on a single headline.

 England ranks and key metrics (where available)